Callidon/bloom-filters/README.md

 - `remove(element: Buffer) -> void`: delete an element from the filter, returning True if the deletion was a success and False otherwise.
 - `has(element: Buffer) -> boolean`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
 - `equals(other: InvertibleBloomFilter) -> boolean`: Test if two filters are equals.
-- `substract(remote: InvertibleBloomFilter)`: peform the XOR substraction of two IBLTs.
+- `substract(remote: InvertibleBloomFilter)`: perform the XOR substraction of two IBLTs.
 - `decode() -> {additional: Buffer[], missing: Buffer[]} `: decode an IBLT.
 - `listEntries() -> Generator<Buffer, number, void>`: list all entries in the IBLT using a Generator.